Classic EM Tutorial, Part I

 formats are supported

 and are converted to cubic lattices in Situs format.
-Subsequently, the
+This is done with

-data is inspected and, if necessary, prepared for the vector
+data is inspected and, if necessary, prepared for the docking

-quantization using a variety of visualization and analysis tools.
+using a variety of visualization and analysis tools.
+Situs

 volume and one PDB structure for the fitting.
 Atomic